richardmax-visma/DigiHealth_Documentation/DigiHealth/APIs/Helsekontakt/README.md

 # Helsekontakt (Health Contact)

-Helsekontakt is the citizen's entry point for digital communication with healthcare providers via Helsenorge.
-It enables dialog and appointment management.
+Citizen entry point for digital communication and services via Helsenorge.

-## Health Contact Types

-1. **Fastlege** - General Practitioner (from FLO registry)
-2. **Hjemmetjenester** - Home care services
-3. **Øvrig primærhelsetjeneste** - Other primary care
-4. **Spesialisthelsetjeneste** - Specialist care
-5. **Medlemstjenester** - Membership services

-## Technical Implementations
+## When to use

+- You need to expose digital dialog or service access for citizens.
+- You manage health contacts across primary care, specialists, or membership services.
+- You must notify citizens about available digital services or allow messaging.

+## Variants and technology

 | Technology  | API                                                        | Use Case                | Status                |
 | ----------- | ---------------------------------------------------------- | ----------------------- | --------------------- |